EstenGrove/VueTodo/README.md

 Additional Features:
  - Persistence using LocalStorage and later Firebase
  - Categorize Todos
- - Sort todos by category
+ - Sort todos by category or task

 Web App has built in persistence using Local Storage, will later implement Firebase(firestore) as the database for storing todos.